“We are creatures of routine.”

 While I think about food a lot, my routines aren’t limited to what I stuff in my bread-flavoured-cake hole.
 One routine that far outlasted my egg phase was my previous job.
 I went to the same job five days a week for 6 years.
 (But sat at 4 different desks!
 Exciting!)

-This job paid well (not by most people’s standards, but I was a debt-free DINK) and it wasn’t awful.
+This job paid well (not by most people’s standards, but I was one-half of a debt-free DINK) and it wasn’t awful.
 It was… just okay.
 Prior to this job, the longest I had held a job was a year and a half.
 At the three-year mark of working my not completely unpleasant desk job, I was ready to leave but knew that it would be difficult to find anything that would pay me as well, and didn’t involve borderline or outright illegal activities.
 (Escort-slash-drug dealer.
 Simultaneously selling drugs AND my body by letting people snort coke off my butt.)

 Not only that, but I was also tired of Vancouver.
 How was I supposed to break free of a routine that I had grown bored of?
 This was not a new experience for me as I had already quit two cities: Calgary and Victoria.